Alpine Crochet Stitch Tutorial – Add Stunning Texture to Your Crochet Projects

 Row 2 (right side): Stsc in first, dc in each stitch across, turn.

-Row 3: Sc in each sts across, turn.
+Row 3: Sc in each st across, turn.

 Row 4: Stsc in the first st, *Fpdc around the dc sts from the previous dc row, dc in next st*; repeat from * to * until the last stitch, dc in the last stitch, turn.

-Special Note: When working the front post stitches on the right side rows, bring the stitch up to the same height of your row (the hight of regular double crochets also worked on this row) before doing the last yarn over, see the photo tutorial below.
+Special Note: When working the front post stitches on the right side rows, bring the stitch up to the same height as your row (the height of regular double crochets also worked on this row) before doing the last yarn over, see the photo tutorial below.
 This creates the first Alpine Stitch Row.

-Row 5: Single crochet in each of the stitches across, turn.
+Row 5: Single crochet in each stitch across, turn.

 Row 6: Stsc in the first st, *dc in next st, Fpdc around the dc sts from the previous dc row*; repeat from * to * until the last st, dc in last, turn.

-Row 7: Single crochet in each of the stitches across, turn.
+Row 7: Single crochet in each stitch across, turn.

-Alpine Stitch Section Repeats: Repeat Rows 4-7 six more times or until keep creating the pattern repeat until desired height of your washcloth.
+Alpine Stitch Section Repeats: Repeat Rows 4-7 six more times or until desired height of your washcloth.
 If creating the washcloth border, continue to the next steps and do not cut the yarn

 Instructions for the Alpine Washcloth Ribbed Border: